 For organization Consider using different sized, super-light dry bags for storage inside the main liner bag.
 Electrics, fire-starting tools, spare base layers and down jackets not only need to be kept dry but are easier to organize using dedicated bags, especially if you use a range of colors to code them so you know which bag contains what with just a glance.
 Develop a packing plan (our 'how to pack a backpack' guide may help), keeping kit in specific bags with the most used items at the top, as most bags are too narrow to reach stuff at the bottom without emptying them out.

 Again, making camp in bad weather is easier if you can keep things in dry bags until needed, and if you’re bivvying, hammocking or wild camping in a one-person tent, then the big dry bag liner can provide extra weatherproof storage space to put clothes and other kit in overnight.

-If you need to cross a river during a hike (a common occurance when bagging Scotland's Munros), or if you’re into wild swimming and you’d like to swim a stretch of water and then continue on your way without going back to collect your kit (or if you’re doing a DIY or organized SwimRun) you can pop your clothes, shoes and valuables in a dry bag, seal some extra air in it, attach a leash strap or rope to the D ring, and use it as a tow float.
+As a float If you need to cross a river during a hike or if you’re into wild swimming and you’d like to swim a stretch of water and then continue on your way without going back to collect your kit (or if you’re doing a DIY or organized SwimRun) you can pop your clothes, shoes and valuables in a dry bag, seal some extra air in it, attach a leash strap or rope to the D ring, and use it as a tow float.
 Bright colors are good for this, as they alert boats to your presence in the water.
 (There are specially designed double-skin swim bags for regular wild swimmers, which incorporate a dry bag in an inflatable float attached to a waist leash.)

 As mentioned above, if you’re heading out onto the water in a kayak or canoe, it’s a good idea to pack bags so they’re light enough to float in the case of a capsize; either by underfilling them so there’s plenty of air inside or putting in something light and high volume like a fleece jacket.